Guest article from Lucille Rosetti

 One of the best things you can do from the very beginning is become familiar with the professionals involved in your loved one’s care team and the role they each play.
 A hospice care team typically includes a volunteer, registered nurse, social worker, home health aide, and a chaplain.
 These people form a team who work together to write a care plan along with the patient and their family.

 As someone close to the patient, you will spend a good bit of time working with the hospice care social worker.
-Part of their job is to help the patient and their loved ones by providing counseling on the dying process.
+Part of their job is to help the patient and their loved ones by providing counselling on the dying process.
 This is something that can make a big difference in bringing emotional comfort to you and your loved one, and it also makes it easier for the entire care team to support their wishes.
 Hospice social workers are highly trained professionals who have completed a Master’s of Social Work program from a qualified U.S. university.
 As a requirement to earn this degree, they have typically completed 900-1,200 hours of field work, so you can be confident in their expertise and ability to help patients and families at such a difficult time.
+Moreover, as one of the most integral part of the care team, the doctors often can feel drowned in the stress of the care and treatment of the patients, all combined with the logistics side that includes billing, coding and data handling of the healthcare.
+This is where medical billing companies can help, as they can take the load of billing and other such logistics taken care of and leave you to focus on the treatment itself.

 Getting to Know the Process